UK's Johnson rejects calls to resign amid 'partygate' fine

 London police fined Johnson and other people Tuesday for attending a birthday party thrown for the prime minister at his Downing Street offices on June 19, 2020.
 The penalty made Johnson the first British prime minister ever found to have broken the law while in office.

-Gatherings of more than two people were banned in Britain at the time of the birthday party to curb the spread of the coronavirus.
+Gatherings of more than two people were banned in Britain at the time of the birthday party to curb the spread of COVID-19.

 The fine followed a police investigation and months of questions about lockdown-breaking parties at government offices, which Johnson had tried to bat away by saying there were no parties and that he believed no rules were broken.

+On Wednesday, a Conservative member of the House of Lords resigned from his role as justice minister, criticizing “repeated rule-breaking and breaches of criminal law in Downing Street.”

+“It is not just a question of what happened in Downing Street, or your own conduct,” David Wolfson wrote in a letter to Johnson.
+“It is also, and perhaps more so, the official response to what took place.”

-While the “partygate” scandal ooses a threat to Johnson’s government, the world has changed tremendously since the first reports of the parties surfaced late last year.
+While the “partygate” scandal poses a threat to Johnson’s government, the world has changed tremendously since the first reports of the parties surfaced late last year.

-His supporters are already arguing that whatever the prime minister may have done wrong, now is not time for a leadership contest.

-That his Treasury chief also received an undermining fine helps Johnson since Sunak had been seen as the leading candidate to succeed Johnson.
+That his Treasury chief also received an undermining fine helps Johnson, since Sunak had been seen as the leading Conservative candidate to succeed Johnson.

-He will also have to answer questions about whether he knowingly misled Parliament with his previous statements about the parties, Jill Rutter, a senior fellow at the Institute for Government in London, said.
+He will also have to answer questions about whether he knowingly misled Parliament with his previous statements about the parties, said Jill Rutter, a senior fellow at the Institute for Government in London.

 “Governments have to realize that they can’t just make laws and then skirt around them and rationalize themselves that it’s all OK because they’re very important people working at the center of government,” Rutter said.